jackblackjack/jeffchenchengyi.github.io/_build/portfolio/udacity/06-ibm-recommendation-engine/Recommendations_with_IBM.md

 **Provide your response here.**
-> FunkSVD uses gradient descent to get the $U$ and $V^\top$ matrix, leaving out the $S$ matrix that consists of Singular values on the diagonal while the original SVD builds all 3 of these matrices.
+> Regular SVD requires your `user_item` matrix to not contain any missing values.
+Prior to FunkSVD, all missing values are imputed with 0, which introduces significant bias to the model.
+Our current `user_item` matrix does not contain any missing values because we're merely finding out whether a user will / will not interact with an article.
+FunkSVD uses gradient descent to get the $U$ and $V^\top$ matrix by using the values we have and ignoring the missing values, leaving out the $S$ matrix that consists of Singular values on the diagonal while the original SVD builds all 3 of these matrices.
+In the lesson, some users have not seen the movies and thus, we can't explicitly impute an accurate rating for them to use the original SVD.